Rust-GCC/gccrs/gcc/config/loongarch/simd.md

     !flag_trapping_math")

 ;; fix_trunc is allowed to raise inexact exception even if ;; -fno-fp-int-builtin-inexact.
-Because the middle end trys to match ;; (FIX x) and it does not know (FIX (UNSPEC_SIMD_FRINTRZ x)), we need ;; to use define_insn_and_split instead of define_expand (expanders are ;; not considered during matching).
+Because the middle end tries to match ;; (FIX x) and it does not know (FIX (UNSPEC_SIMD_FRINTRZ x)), we need ;; to use define_insn_and_split instead of define_expand (expanders are ;; not considered during matching).